Mehbooba asks Shah to apologise to people of India

 "They have become a danger for the country.
 Such statements are an attack on the country's secularism," she said.
 The former chief minister of Jammu and Kashmir said Shah should apologise as the foundation of the country has been laid on secularism.

 "The language used by Amit Shah and his colleagues for garnering votes is wrong.
-J-K had decided to join India keeping in mind its secular culture.
+J&K had decided to join India keeping in mind its secular culture.
 I think Amit Shah should apologise to people of this country because the foundation of this country has been laid on secularism," she said.

 The PDP leader also termed as "wrong" the reported stopping of nomad population from transporting their cattle till elections were over.
-“I have spoken to J-K Governor (S P Malik) and I hope he will take action and they will be allowed," she said.
+“I have spoken to J&K Governor (S P Malik) and I hope he will take action and they will be allowed," she said.

 PTI